litebird/litebird_sim/docs/source/tutorial.rst

   $

 A new file has appeared: ``coverage_map.png``.
-If you open the file ``report.html``, you will get the map in the report (here the image has been cropped a bit, because the report is longer):
+If you open the file ``report.html``, you will see that the map has been included in the
+report:

 .. image:: images/tutorial-coverage-map.png
    :width: 512
    :align: center
-   :alt: Screenshot of part of the tutorial produced by our script
+   :alt: Screenshot of the report produced by our script

 Creating a signal plus noise timeline